Geohashing – A Spontaneous Adventure Generator

 When you get there, why not mark the spot with a Geohash Poster!
 Just amend the date and graticule latitude and longitude in the URL for the geohash you want to visit.

 And if you want to increase your chances of meeting other geohashers, then why not go for the official xkcd meetup?
 Just visit your nearest geohash on a Saturday afternoon and arrive at 4pm, and you’ll hopefully bump into other geohashers in your area!
-If you do happen to be in the Manchester area, I might even be there myself…..Thank you for reading!
-GirlGeekUpNorth x
+If you do happen to be in the Manchester area, I might even be there myself…..Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter